-Trauma touch therapy is a goal-oriented, client-driven approach to reintegrating the mind and body after a traumatic experience.
+Somatic therapy is a goal-oriented, client-driven approach to reintegrating the mind and body after acute or chronic stress.
 When a person experiences an event that exceeds their body’s capability to adapt and cope, the nervous system often responds to the overwhelming stimuli by creating maladaptive protective responses on a chemical, physical, mental, emotional, and behavioral level.
 This can lead to emotional and somatic repression that furthers the disconnection between the person’s thoughts, feelings, behaviors, and sensations.

 What to expect:

-- You will start with a free consultation to discuss TTT and evaluate your readiness and commitment.
+- You will start with a free consultation to discuss your goals and evaluate your readiness and commitment.

 - A full treatment plan consists of 10 sessions that range from 75-90 minutes.

 - Sessions are unique and progressive.
-The first session will focus on collecting information and setting goals and guidelines.
+The first session will focus on collecting information and setting intentions and guidelines.

 - Sessions are scheduled weekly or biweekly.